skysheng7/competition_dominance_analysis/data/README.md

 ## Dataset Specific Information for: `results/replace_num_by_hour_master.rda`
 **Description:**
-The `replace_num_by_hour_master` dataset captures the number of feed replacements that occurred during each hour of the day.
+The `replace_num_by_hour_master` dataset captures the number of feed replacements that occurred during each hour of the day over 10 month.
 It also provides insights into the resource occupancy during those hours.

 **Number of Variables:**
 3